-Recommendations for patients after installation of removable, conditionally removable orthopedic structures, prostheses with fixation on the implant
+Recommendations for patients after the installation of removable, conditionally removable orthopedic structures, prostheses with fixation on implants

-- Removable, conditionally removable orthopedic structures (clasp prostheses, partial and full removable prostheses), prostheses with fixation on implants require getting used to them longer than other dental structures.
-Usually they get used to and adapt to them within a month.
+- Removable, conditionally removable orthopedic constructions (clasp prostheses, partial and full removable prostheses), prostheses with fixation on implants require getting used to them longer than other dental constructions.
+Usually, habituation and adaptation to them occurs within a month.

-- After installation of prostheses in the first few days there is an increased salivation which, in due course, independently normalizes.
-Diction is also disturbed.
+- After the installation of prostheses, in the first few days, increased salivation appears, which, over time, normalizes on its own.
+Diction is also broken.
 Phonetic discomfort gradually disappears.
-To speed up the habituation, it is recommended to talk a lot or read aloud, say patter.
+To accelerate habituation, it is recommended to speak a lot or read aloud, pronounce tongue twisters.

-- Almost always at the beginning of use of such prostheses there are painful sensations in gums.
-If such feelings occur, it is necessary to consult a doctor for correction.
+- Almost always, at the beginning of using such prostheses, pain in the gums appears.
+If such sensations have arisen, it is necessary to consult a doctor for the purpose of correction.
 Usually there are 3-5 such corrections.
-If pain is absent, it is still necessary to see a doctor for a follow-up examination.
+If there is no pain, you still need to go to the doctor for a follow-up examination.

-- In the first time of using prostheses it is possible to bite the cheeks or tongue.
-It is connected with loss of a tone of their muscles.
-In order to eliminate this trouble, careful use and myogymnastics (for example, inflating the cheeks) are recommended (for the first time).
+- During the first time using prostheses, it is possible to bite the cheeks or tongue.
+This is due to a loss of muscle tone.
+In order to eliminate this trouble, careful use (at first) and myogymnastics (for example, puffing out the cheeks) are recommended.

-- With such orthopedic constructions it is necessary to learn to chew again.
-It is necessary to begin with soft food, gradually increasing its hardness.
-It is necessary to remember that removable and conditionally removable designs can restore no more than 70% of masticatory efficiency.
-Therefore, eating solid foods is prohibited.
+- With such orthopedic structures, it is necessary to re-learn how to chew.
+You need to start with soft food, gradually increasing its hardness.
+It should be remembered that removable and conditionally removable structures can restore no more than 70% of the chewing efficiency.
+Therefore, eating superhard foods is prohibited.
 For example, apples need to be cut into small pieces.
-Eating carrots or cabbage is highly undesirable – it can damage the structure.
+The use of carrots or cabbage is highly undesirable - this can lead to damage to the structure.

-- Hygienic care for dentures should be even more thorough than for your teeth – they should be cleaned twice a day.
-After each meal you need to rinse your mouth with clean water, and if the structure is removable, rinse it under running water.
-Fully removable structures should be removed at night and placed in water boxes in which tablets should be dissolved for cleaning (Corega, Protefix and others).
-Clean prosthetic structures are the key to their long-term operation.
-In case of breakage or cracks it is necessary to address to the doctor for their repair.
+- Hygienic care for dentures is even more thorough than for your own teeth - you need to clean them twice a day.
+After each meal, you need to rinse your mouth with clean water, and if the structure is removable, rinse it under running water.
+Completely removable structures must be removed at night and placed in boxes with water, in which tablets must be dissolved for cleaning them (Corega, Protefix and others).
+Clean prosthetic structures are the key to long-term functioning.
+In the event of breakage or cracks, you must consult a doctor for repair.

-- Orthopedic rehabilitation is a very complex and precise process, any non-compliance with the doctor’s recommendations can lead to a decrease in the shelf life of orthopedic structures and complications.
+- Orthopedic rehabilitation is a very complex and precise process, any non-observance of the doctor's recommendations can lead to a decrease in the shelf life of orthopedic structures and the occurrence of complications.

 Recommendations after restoration